meelivyas11/AdvanceJavaFlavors/README.md

 - Import 'JUnit_With_Maven' Project (`File->Import->General->Existing Project into Workspace`) from eclipse IDE
 - Clean, build and the maven project by following the steps below (Do not Run it)
 - Navigate to `testAccountService.java` located under '/JUnit_With_Maven/src/test/java/com/collaborative/junit/' folder of the repository and run as a JUnit Test.

+### RESTful and RESTfulClient
+- Import 'RESTful' and 'RESTfulClient' Project (`File->Import->General->Existing Project into Workspace`) from eclipse IDE
+- Create a new Apache Tomcat v8.0 server and add to the Java Build Path of the Projects
+- Clean, build and the maven project by following the steps below (Do not Run it)

 # How to Clean, Build and Run Maven Project?
 - Clean and Build the Maven Project